tylorshearn/MakeChangeProject/README.md

 ### Lessons Learned

- I learned that I need to create a road map before jumping into creating the program.
-I had to restructure my entire project because I did exactly that.
+ I learned that I need to create a road map before jumping into creating a program, not doing so forced me to reconstruct my entire program.